ESPEC Quality is more than a word

 Efforts to reduce GHG emissions at suppliers

 We have requested that our suppliers reduce SCOPE 1+2 emissions by 20% by FY 2025, and we are working with them to achieve the goal together through activities such as study sessions on how to reduce GHG emissions.
-We also created a supplier environmental contribution recognition program to recognize suppliers that have reduced their GHG emissions, and held the first award ceremony in June 2023.
-In recognition of these efforts, we were given the highest rating-an A score-at the FY 2022 Supplier Engagement Ratings conducted by CDP, and were selected for the first time as a Supplier Engagement Leader.
+We also created a supplier environmental contribution recognition program in June 2024 to recognize suppliers that have reduced their GHG emissions and suppliers who have received SBT certification.
+In recognition of these efforts, we were given the highest rating—an A score—at the FY 2023 Supplier Engagement Ratings conducted by CDP, and were selected for the second year in a row as a Supplier Engagement Leader.

 Response to the TCFD Recommendations(Information Disclosure Based on TCFD)